-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D3300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
+Both the D3300 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D3300 was replaced by the Nikon D3400, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is the Nikon D3300 better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.